Asynchronousx/CLIPCap-XAI/README.md

 - Tune visualization parameters: combined alpha, enable normalization of alpha by top-k probabilities
 - See: combined overlay, per-caption overlays, top-5 caption probabilities, and the generated caption

-By default, the demo attempts to load `train/checkpoints/clipcap_epoch_9.pt` and enables `share=True` to expose a temporary public URL.
+By default, the demo attempts to load a checkpoint `train/checkpoints/clipcap_epoch_X.pt` and enables `share=True` to expose a temporary public Gradio URL.

 ## Explainability controls